mikyk10/alfred-keepass/README.md

 ## Contribution
 I am very welcome any contributions to improve it.
 If you have any bug reports, feature requests, or code contributions, please open an issue or pull request on the GitHub repository.

-If you add a new feature, please make sure that any code comes with a working test suite to ensure the quality and reliability of the code.
+If you add a new feature, please make sure that any code comes with a working test suite as much as you can to ensure the quality and reliability of the code.
 This will help to maintain the high standards of the project and ensure that any changes are thoroughly tested.

 ### Prerequisites
 Knowledge of Go programming language is required to contribute to this Alfred workflow.
 Please make sure to have Go installed on your development machine.